 Uther has edited The Types of International Folktales (ATU) based on the system of Aarne/Thompson.
-In ATU, the types of folktales have been reorganised and expanded considerably.
+In ATU, the types of folktales have been reorganised and expanded.

-Let us have a look into how Uther's work is organised.
-He writes in the introduction to the set of three volumes that his catalog of international tale types (ATU, for Aarne / Thompson / Uther) constitutes a fundamentally new edition with extensive additions and innovations.
-It attempts to meet the objections of previous critics of the Aarne/Thompson catalog on several points, including these (7):
+Uther writes in the introduction to the set of three volumes that his catalogue of international tale types (ATU, for Aarne / Thompson / Uther) constitutes a fundamentally new edition with extensive additions and innovations.
+It attempts to meet the objections of previous critics of the Aarne/Thompson catalogue on several points, including these (7):